Memory-Augmented Graph Neural Networks: A Brain-Inspired Review: Background

-Memory plays a fundamental role in human learning and decision making \cite{Eichenbaum_Textbook_2008, brem2013learning}.
-In the fields of cognitive psychology and neuroscience, it is widely agreed upon that there are multiple memory systems which play different roles in different tasks \cite{Tulving_1985, Squire_2004, Purves_Textbook_2004}.
-Each distinct memory system is generally thought to rely on different neural mechanisms and brain regions.
-Figure \ref{fig:neuro} shows some widely accepted, systems-level theories of human memory which account for a large body of empirical evidence.
+Figure \ref{fig:neuro}B illustrates a classic theory on interaction between perception (sensory register) and memory systems, where attention gates between systems (black arrows) selectively filter what information enters into the next stage \cite{Atkinson_Shiffrin_1968}.
+These gates allow for attentional selection of the content in memory, so that only relevant information from perception enters short-term memory.
+Furthermore, only information that would be useful in long-term memory is encoded.
+Figure \ref{fig:neuro}C depicts the brain systems thought to be involved in complementary learning systems, which facilitate the transfer of information from short-to long-term memory.
+The fast learning system is largely thought to rely on synaptic plasticity in the hippocampus (red arrows).
+The slow system relies on cortical plasticity (green arrows) as well as hippocampal-cortical interactions (blue arrows).
 While the theories illustrated in Figure \ref{fig:neuro} build on a molecular and cellular understanding of memory, their main focus is to define cognitive modules or neural systems that tackle a particular set of problems.
-A similar approach can help shape the design of memory modules in GNN architectures.
+A similar approach can help shape our understanding and function of memory modules in GNN architectures.